 Factors affecting your home loan EMI are:

-- Loan Tenure: It is the period during which the entire loan is repaid.
-Home loan tenure is usually of up to 30 years.
-Longer tenure leads to lower EMI but higher total interest payable as compared to a shorter tenure for the same loan.
+- Loan Tenure: Longer tenure leads to lower EMI but higher total interest payable as compared to a shorter tenure for the same loan.

 What is a home loan EMI calculator?